TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 # Protocol Requirements

-The design and functionality of Smart Layer are driven by specific protocol requirements tailored to enable the unique capabilities of smart tokens.
+Smart Layer's design and functionality hinge on protocol requirements crafted for the distinct capabilities of smart tokens.
 These requirements are not merely a reflection of standard practices for distributed networks but are intricately linked to the challenges and goals of the Smart Layer ecosystem.
 The key areas of focus include:

 - **Authenticity**: The integrations should be able to verify the authenticity of the result of the Service TokenScript code executed on the smart layer network, and the network shouldn't rely on the integrations verifying this alone for operational integrity.
 - **Serviceability**: This encompasses continuous uptime, redundancy, and load balancing.
 While mature industrial technology can meet these requirements, their application within Smart Layer is influenced by other interconnected requirements.